rucky2013/springboot-autoconfigure-openid-oauth/README.md

 <a name="design-implementation-technical-decisions"/>
 7) Design, Implementation & Technical Decisions
 ====================================
-- **Focus**: My main focus during development was to ensure that the code is testabble;
+- **Focus**: My main focus during development was to ensure that the code is testable;

 - **3 Projects**: I split the application into 3 projects: OAuth/OpenId configuration, AppDirect Notification Model and the actual Application.
-The OAuth/OpenId and Notification Model would be reusable fit the development of another Marketplace Application.
+The OAuth/OpenId and Notification Model would be reusable for the development of another Marketplace Application.
 I reunited the 3 projects into a single repository just for the purpose of this challenge.
-I'll later split them into 3 distincts repository: each would have its own development and deployment lifecycle;
+I'll later split them into 3 distinct repositories: each would have its own development and deployment lifecycle;

-- **Model Project**: I kept the Notification Model agnostic of any framework, so that is can be used with non-spring applications;
+- **Model Project**: I kept the Notification Model agnostic of any framework, so that it can be used with non-spring applications;

 - **OpenId/OAuth Project**: This project is a Spring Boot Auto-configuration.
 It kicks in just by adding its dependency to a Spring Boot project;